 Yes.
 Azure Security Center leverages Azure Monitor to collect data from Azure VMs and servers, using the Microsoft Monitoring Agent.
 To collect the data, each VM and server must connect to the Internet using HTTPS.
 The connection can be direct, using a proxy, or through the OMS Gateway.

 Does the Monitoring Agent impact the performance of my servers?

 The agent consumes a nominal amount of system resources and should have little impact on the performance.
 For more information on performance impact and the agent and extension, see the planning and operations guide.

 Where is my data stored?

 Data collected from this agent is stored in either an existing Log Analytics workspace associated with your subscription or a new workspace.
 For more information, see Data Security.

 Does Security Center override any existing connections between VMs and workspaces?

-A Security Center solution is installed on the workspace if not present already, and the solution is applied only to the relevant VMs.
+A Security Center solution is installed on the workspace selected in the Data Collection screen if not present already, and the solution is applied only to the relevant VMs.
 When you add a solution, it's automatically deployed by default to all Windows and Linux agents connected to your Log Analytics workspace.
 Solution Targeting allows you to apply a scope to your solutions.